Pierpont Township, Ashtabula County, Ohio: Geography

 No municipalities are located in Pierpont Township, although the unincorporated community of Pierpont lies in the center of the township.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-Currently, the board is composed of Barbara Culp (chair), Pamela Hudson, and Robert Jackson.
+Currently, the board is composed of Brian Brent (chair), Pamela Hudson, and Mike Teter.